top of page

 • 2 min read

-• The suggestion that one hour a week is necessary.
+• One how a week required.
 This is an arbitrary recommendation.
-It allows a therapist to make a living but is not always good therapy.
+It allows a therapist to make a living but it is not always good therapy.
+Sometimes more is needed and at other times it's a top up.

 • One trick pony.
 A therapist who applies one approach to every life situation even when a different approach would be more effective.
 Abraham Maslow, suggested that "If all you have is a hammer, everything looks like a nail".

 • Qualifications do not make the therapist.
 Being a therapist is character driven, no matter how many qualifications we seek, we cannot turn ourselves into a therapist.
-Most therapists are wounded, gaining a qualification will not heal them, they need to have done their work.
-Ask you therapist about their daily routine.
-Ask them about how they live their life.
+A therapeutic qualification will not heal.
+They need to have done their work.
+Ask your therapist about their daily routine.
 Ask them about their psychological, biological and spiritual health.
-We are not looking for perfection but you want to know they are walking their talk
+Not in search of perfection but because they need to walk their talk

 Comments